microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ![](../../documents/media/powerapps3.png)

-Click on Import to import the package into powerapps environment.
+Click on Import to import the package into Power Apps environment.

 ![](../../documents/media/powerapps4.png)